toucansites/try-o-template/contents/posts/markdown-basic/index.md

 # Markdown Basics - Text Formatting and Lists

-Markdown is a lightweight markup language for formatting plain text.
+Markdown is a lightweight markup language used to format plain text.
 Here’s how to use its essential syntax:

 ---